Xilinx/mlir-aie/programming_guide/section-4/section-4b/README.md

 * packet ID - The first argument that uniquely identifies each packet flow.

 Then we have 3 arguments for the source and 3 for the destination.
-* Tile name - Previously defined tile name
+* `Tile` - Previously defined tile
-* Tile port - Wire bundles for the port including `WireBundle.Trace`, `WireBundle.DMA`, `WireBundle.North`, etc.
+* `Port` - Wire bundles for the port including `WireBundle.Trace`, `WireBundle.DMA`, `WireBundle.North`, etc.
-* Tile channel # - For a given port name, we often multiple channels such as DMA channel 0 and DMA channel 1.
+* `Channel` # - For a given port, we often use multiple channels such as DMA channel 0 and DMA channel 1.
 Another example in AIE2, trace ports use channel 0 for the core and 1 for the core memory.

 MLIR examples are similar and are includeed below for quick reference but are more fully defined in the [AIE Dielect online documentation](https://xilinx.github.io/mlir-aie/AIE.html):
 ```mlir